Half a year ago I finally achieved my master’s degree in computing science.

 Rust, then we could write our code like this:

-compiler could tell the LLVM backend that all these values are
+The rustc compiler could tell the LLVM backend that all these values are

 secret, and LLVM should ensure that no branches are emitted that depend on